 Perfect for men with round faces and medium-length hair, this simple hairstyle can be maintained using a volumizing spray.

 This simple Japanese hairstyle is akin to neat side part haircuts.
-The easy brushed back haircut is easy-to-style yet looks effortlessly fashionable, especially when styled with the world’s best hair wax.
+The easy brushed back haircut is easy-to-style yet looks effortlessly fashionable.

 A trendy style with the younger generation, this hairstyle with shifted inward bangs looks modern and cool.
 You can brush the hair neatly with a side part for a formal do.